ralna/GALAHAD/doc/Julia/rst-dir/bqp_functions.rst

                                           nz_v_end, nz_prod, nz_prod_end)

-Solve the bound-constrained quadratic program when the products of the Hessian :math:`H` with specified vectors may be computed by the calling program.
+Solve the bound-constrained quadratic program when the products of the Hessian $H$ with specified vectors may be computed by the calling program.